openzipkin/brave/README.md

 ### 2.2.0-SNAPSHOT ###

 * Bugfix in spring resteasy integration.
 Mentioned in issue [#3](https://github.com/kristofa/brave-resteasy-example/issues/3).
 Logic to set span name resulted in different values for client vs server side.
 As a result span names were not consistent in zipkin-web.
-* Bugfix for [#16](https://github.com/kristofa/brave/issues/16).
+* Bugfix for `flume-zipkin-collector-sink`, see [#16](https://github.com/kristofa/brave/issues/16).
 Bug in Flume Zipkin SpanCollectorSink resulted in lost spans.
 Thanks to [leonly0224](https://github.com/leonly0224) for catching this.
+* Bugfix for `flume-zipkin-metrics-sink`.
+Same issue as [#16](https://github.com/kristofa/brave/issues/16).
 * Add `brave-apache-http-interceptors` module.
 Which adds Apache HttpClient support.
 * Bugfix / improvement, see issues [#15](https://github.com/kristofa/brave/issues/15), [#18](https://github.com/kristofa/brave/issues/18), [#19](https://github.com/kristofa/brave/issues/19).
 Makes it possible to set Endpoint service name from ClientTracer.
 This means you can name a service yourself (eg when accessing cache, database,...).
 But it also means you can set same service name